The Ultimate Guide for First-Time Home Buyers: Prep Page

 Conducting Home Inspections

 Once the inspection report is received, buyers should not hesitate to address any issues with the seller.
-Depending on the severity of the findings, negotiations can be made to either repair specific problems before the sale or adjust the sale price to account for necessary repairs post-purchase.
+Depending on the severity of the findings, negotiations can be made to either repair specific problems before the sale or adjust the sale price to account for necessary repairs after the purchase.
 It is crucial to approach this stage with a clear mind, weighing the importance of repairs against the total value of the home.
 Ultimately, conducting a home inspection is an invaluable part of the home-buying process, ensuring that first-time buyers make informed decisions that protect their investment and their future in their new home.

 Making an Offer and Negotiating